Pope Sergius II

-Pope Sergius II (Sergius II; died 27 January 847) was the bishop of Rome and ruler of the Papal States from January 844 to his death in 847.
+Pope Sergius II (Sergius II; died 27 January 847) was the bishop of Rome and leader of the Papal States from January 844 to his death in 847.
 Sergius II's pontificate saw the Arab raid against Rome as well as the city's redevelopment.

 Rise

 Born to a noble family, Sergius was educated in the schola cantorum and ordained cardinal-priest of the Church of Sts.
 Martin and Sylvester by Pope Paschal I. Under Pope Gregory IV, he became archpriest.

 At a preliminary meeting to designate a successor to Gregory IV, who died in January 844, Sergius was nominated by the aristocracy, while the people of Rome declared for the deacon John.
 The opposition was suppressed, with Sergius intervening to save John's life.
 John was, however, shut up in a monastery, and Sergius was duly consecrated, without seeking ratification of the Frankish court.
 Emperor Lothair I, however, disapproved of this abandonment of the Constitutio Romana of 824, which included a statute that no pope should be consecrated until his election had imperial approval.
 He sent an army under his son Louis, the recently appointed king of Italy, to re-establish his authority.
 The Church and the emperor reached an accommodation, with Sergius crowning Louis as king, but the pope did not accede to all the demands made upon him.